How to Avoid Protein Powder Diarrhea

 Sweeteners

-Many artificial sweeteners and sugar alcohols can have a laxative effect.
+Many artificial sweeteners and sugar alcohols can have a laxative effect, meaning they make you poop more often or more urgently.

 Common artificial sweeteners are sucralose and acesulfame potassium.